Universal limit linear series and descent of moduli spaces

 In addition, if $(\md_i)_{i \in I}$ is a sufficient collection of uniformly concentrated multidegrees, and $\md$ is any uniformly concentrated multidegree, then there is a Zariski neighborhood $V$ of $b$ and $i \in I$ such that $\md=\md_i$ on $V$. \end{prop}

-\begin{proof} Given $b \in B$, we can find a neighborhood $U$ such that the fibers of $\pi$ over $U$ can all be thought of as partial smoothings of $X_b$.
-In the language of \cite{os20}, we choose $U$ so that $X_b$ meets every node of $\pi$ over $U$, and furthermore so that $\pi$ is `almost local' over $U$ -- see Definition 2.2.2 and Remark 2.2.3 of \cite{os20}.
+\begin{proof} Given $b \in B$, using the language of \cite{os20}, we choose $U$ so that $X_b$ meets every node of $\pi$ over $U$, and furthermore so that $\pi$ is `almost local' over $U$ -- see Definition 2.2.2 and Remark 2.2.3 of \cite{os20}.
+Intuitively, this means that every fiber over $U$ is naturally a partial smoothing of the chosen fiber $X_b$.
 In this situation, it is clear that a multidegree is uniformly concentrated over $U$ if and only if its restriction to $X_b$ is concentrated on some component, and it follows easily that the smoothing family will be consistent over $U$.

 Similarly, if $(\md_i)_{i \in I}$ is sufficient, then by definition there is some $i$ such that $\md$ agrees with $\md_i$ on the fiber $X_b$.
 But then it is clear that if we set $V$ as above so that $\pi$ is almost local, then agreement on $X_b$ implies agreement on all of $V$. \end{proof}